dreadnode/rigging/docs/index.md

 2. This is actually shorthand for `litellm!anthropic/claude-3-sonnet-20240229`, where `litellm` is the provider.
 We just default to that generator and you don't have to be explicit.
 You can find more information about this in the [generators](topics/generators.md) docs.
+3. From version 2 onwards, Rigging is fully async.
+You can use `await` to trigger generation and get your results.

 Generators have an easy [`chat()`][rigging.generator.Generator.chat] method which you'll